cncf/toc/PRINCIPLES.md

 ## We Want a Comprehensive Toolchain

-_Principle: Users don't need to look beyond the CNCF for cloud native app tooling_
+_Principle: Users shouldn't need to look beyond the CNCF for cloud native app tooling_

 Grand vision: CNCF should identify, facilitate and promote a *complete toolset* for cloud native applications and stacks at scales from small to large.
 This enables customers to adopt good tools faster, and be less at risk of confusion and doubt.